akikadigital/smart_progress_dialog/README.md

 ## 📸 Screenshots

 - Here are some screenshots of the dialogs in action:

-- Loading Dialog
+### Loading Dialog
+- This dialog is shown when a process is loading.
 ![Loading Dialog](screenshots/loading.png)

-- Success Dialog
+### Success Dialog
+- This dialog is shown when a process completes successfully.
 ![Success Dialog](screenshots/success.png)

-- Warning Dialog
+### Warning Dialog
+- This dialog is shown to alert the user about a warning or caution.
 ![Warning Dialog](screenshots/warning.png)

-- Error Dialog
+### Error Dialog
+- This dialog is shown when an error occurs during a process.
 ![Error Dialog](screenshots/error.png)

-- Pull to Refresh and Load More Dialogs
+### Pull to Refresh and Load More Dialogs
+- These dialogs are used in conjunction with lists to refresh or load more data.
 ![Pull to Refresh Dialog](screenshots/refresh.png)

-- Load More Dialog
+### Load More Dialog
+- This dialog is shown when more data is being loaded in a list.
 ![Load More Dialog](screenshots/load_more.png)

 ---